 These days, especially due to the homebound times, it’s likely you’re doing more Netflixing, chilling, wining, and dining in bed than usual, so it’s time to clean your bedding and comforter.
-And no with no intentions to shame, but you almost certainly can’t remember the last time you probably did.
+No intention to shame anyone, but we can say with almost certainty you can’t remember the last time you washed your comforter.
 Was it…the beginning of this month?
-That looks as if it was six years ago.
+That seems like it was six years ago.
 And if you’ve been putting it off because the label on the comforter says ‘dry-clean only,’ that’s kind of a bummer.
 You can wash mostly all comforter fabrics at home- even if they’re considered dry-clean only.
 In many cases, you’ll be able to wash and dry it in the washing machine.
 Otherwise you can wash by hand in your bathroom if you don’t have a machine and later you can hang it to dry.

-Read on to find out ways to clean a comforter.
+Read on to find out the best ways to clean your comforter.

 Read the Label on the Comforter

-Before you throw it within the washing machine, check the care label to determine the manufacturer’s instructions to wash a comforter.
+The most important step is to check the comforter’s care label for the manufacturer’s instructions specific to that comforter.
 Some materials, like wool or silk, will be damaged or shrink in the washer, so if the label says ‘dry clean only,’ it’s best to let the professionals handle things.
 If the label gives you the okay to machine-wash, make certain to follow any specific instructions, like using cold water or hand washing.

 It’s also worth mentioning that down comforters can be washed, as well.
 It is a common misconception that down comforters need to be taken to a professional laundry, but- unless the label specifically instructs otherwise- you can definitely wash it on your own.
 Livpure’s all-weather comforters can be washed in a machine comfortably, so you don’t have to worry about running to cleaners again and again.